Skyline Community Search over Edge-Attributed Bipartite Graphs: Introduction

 \section{Introduction}

-Numerous real-world networks are composed of community structures, making their discovery an essential problem in network analysis.
-Community search is a query-dependent community discovery problem aimed at finding the densest connected subgraphs containing several input queries.
-Due to the ever-growing number of applications, it has attracted significant attention from database professionals in recent years.
-In traditional community search, the focus is primarily on the network's topological structure.
-However, in real-world applications, it is important not only to consider the connections between entities but also to take into account the attribute features of the entities.
-This is because attribute information can enhance the cohesiveness of the communities identified.
-Therefore, the task of community search on attributed graphs becomes particularly significant.
-Currently, most research can adequately address community constraints in terms of structure and attributes in scenarios involving only a single type of entity \cite{cui2014local,li2015influential,fang2017effective,fang2017effective2,huang2017attribute,li2018skyline,chen2019contextual,luo2020efficient,liu2020vac,guo2021multi}.
-Nevertheless, when dealing with scenarios involving two different types of entities, such as collaboration networks \cite{ley2002dblp}, customer-product networks \cite{wang2006unifying} and user-location networks \cite{chen2021efficiently}, the resulting community tends to focus exclusively on structural cohesiveness, often disregarding the attributes.
-This is exemplified in approaches like the $(\alpha, \beta)$-core \cite{ding2017efficient,liu2019efficient,liu2020efficient}, bitruss \cite{zou2016bitruss,sariyuce2018peeling,wang2020efficient}, and biclique \cite{zhang2014finding,lyu2020maximum,wang2022efficient}, which primarily concentrate on structure.
+Numerous real-world networks consist of community structures, making their discovery crucial for network analysis \cite{bai2024secmdp,xu2023effective,yuan2025indexbase,11184653}.
+Community search aims to find the densest connected subgraphs containing specific input queries.
+It has garnered significant attention from database professionals in recent years \cite{xu2024model,xu2025lattice,meng2024survey}.
+Traditional search focuses primarily on the network topology \cite{xu2025multi,11195061,chen2023index,xu2025lattice2}.
+However, in practical applications, it needs to consider not only the connections but also their attribute characteristics, as these can enhance the cohesion of identified communities \cite{guo2023fededb,guo2023verifying}.
+This makes community search over attributed graphs particularly significant.
+Most current research addresses community constraints in terms of structure and attributes but typically only for scenarios involving a single type of entity \cite{luo2020efficient,guo2021multi}.
+However, in scenarios involving two different types of entities, such as collaboration networks \cite{ley2002dblp}, customer-product networks \cite{wang2006unifying,xu2024post}, and user-location networks \cite{chen2021efficiently}, the focus tends to be on structural cohesiveness, often neglecting attributes.
+Approaches like the $(\alpha, \beta)$-core \cite{ding2017efficient}, bitruss \cite{sariyuce2018peeling,wang2020efficient}, and biclique \cite{zhang2014finding,wang2022efficient} exemplify this trend by primarily concentrating on structure.